a16jenja/Nexus-Bravery/README.md

 # Nexus-Bravery
 This project was created with React.
+Check it out here: https://a16jenja.github.io/Nexus-Bravery/

 A quick random hero picker and random talent generator for the game Heroes of the Storm to have some fun with.